Making It Possible: Funding Your Training

 The Oxford School of Drama is committed to promoting inclusivity in the arts and is working proactively towards greater diversity in the range of actors training for the profession.
 Lack of available funding, which disproportionately affects those applying for our Foundation and One-Year courses, can be a barrier to talented prospective students.

-As part of our commitment to ensuring fairer access, we offer three bursaries for students accepted onto our Six Month Foundation Course and two for our One Year Acting Course, for entry in September 2025.
+As part of our commitment to ensuring fairer access, we offer three bursaries for students accepted onto our Six Month Foundation Course for entry in September 2026.

 The bursary amounts are as follows